What is a SIT?

 The Servant in Training (SIT) program is designed for 15-18 year olds, and allows them to serve God at camp and learn what being on summer staff is all about!
 Participants in the SIT program will spend 2-4 weeks growing in faith, developing leadership skills, and sharing God's love with campers.

 What does a SIT do?

-We have a SIT training day in June to help prepare you to be a SIT.
-The date will be announced in the spring, but usually takes place on a Saturday in Saskatoon.
-Youth interested in becoming a SIT are encouraged to first participate in our Youth Leadership Training Camp.
+We have a SIT training day in June to help prepare SITs for the summer ahead.
+The training will take place on a Sunday afternoon in Saskatoon, and the date will be announced in the spring.
+Anyone interested in becoming a SIT is encouraged to also participate in our Youth Leadership Training camp during the summer.